Tuesday, October 18, 2011

 We laughed and joked about old times.
 He amused me with the story of how he met his current wife.
 He was at a dance with his live-in girlfriend, when from across the room, he spotted a beautiful stranger dancing like an angel.
 He excused himself, telling his girlfriend that he was going to chat with an old friend.
 He bee-lined it across the floor and asked the beautiful stranger to dance.
 Five dances later, he returned to his girlfriend, with the phone number of the beautiful stranger in his pocket.
 To make a long story short, he dumped the girlfriend soon afterwards and took up with his soon to be wife.

 Through his brutal honesty, my sinvergüenza has opened my eyes to the ways of brazen men.
 Nonetheless, I am happy to have him in my life.
 Not many men have the savoir faire to pull off the kind of stunts my sinvergüenza does and still be endearing.
 Yes, men like him are few and far between.
-And though at present he is happily married, I take still take caution when I lean in to give him our customary kiss on the cheek goodbye.
+And though at present he is happily married, I still take caution when I lean in to give him our customary kiss on the cheek goodbye.
 If I let my guard down, he is likely to plant a big one smack on my lips.

 Oh, you are still not sure what is the meaning of the word sinvergüenza.
 For the purpose of my story, cheeky devil about sums it up.